aiven/devportal/docs/products/kafka/kafka-connect/howto/s3-sink-connector-aiven.rst

 ..
 Note::

-    There are two versions of S3 sink connector available with Aiven for Apache Kafka Connect®: One is developed by Aiven, another developed by Confluent.
+    There are two versions of S3 sink connector available with Aiven for Apache Kafka Connect®: one is developed by Aiven, another developed by Confluent.
 This article uses the Aiven version.
 The S3 sink connector by Confluent is discussed in a :doc:`dedicated page <s3-sink-connector-confluent>`.

 Prerequisites
 -------------